 Once you've identified a cheap-to-run appliance or TV, Which? members can log in to see how it was rated by the experts in our independent lab tests.
 If you're not already a Which? member, you can sign up for a £1 Which? trial to get instant access to all our reviews and advice.

 Did you know?

-- Our tests have found that the running costs of a 32-inch TV can vary from £8 to £22 a year.
+- Our tests have found that the annual running costs of washing machines can vary from £24 to more than £100.

 Differences in running costs can be so great that sometimes a pricier model that's more energy efficient can work out cheaper to own in the long run than an energy guzzler that costs less to buy.